In doma

-In doma is the 2009 debut album of Debora Petrina, who composed, arranged, mixed, and produced it in addition to providing vocals, accordion, piano, and keyboards.
+In doma is the 2009 debut album by Debora Petrina, who composed, arranged, mixed, and produced it in addition to providing vocals, accordion, piano, and keyboards.
 It was released by A Buzz Supreme-Consorzio Utopia and distributed by Egea.
 Guests on this album include Elliott Sharp, Amy Kohn and Ascanio Celestini.
 JAM Magazine voted it as the best debut album in November 2009, and it won the Indie-pop Revelation Prize at MEI's 2009 indie label festival.